TatsuUkraine/flutter_sticky_infinite_list/README.md

   /// header will be in sticky state until list item
   /// will be visible inside view port
   minOffsetProvider: (StickyState<int> state) {},

+  /// Header alignment
+  ///
+  /// Use [HeaderAlignment] to align header to left
+  /// or right side
+  ///
+  /// Optional.
+Default value [HeaderAlignment.topLeft]
+  headerAlignment: HeaderAlignment.topLeft,
 );
 ```